 By Isaac Watts

-The hymn, “Joy to the World,” was written by Isaac Watts in 1719.
-The words of this song were taken from the second part of Watt’s paraphrase of Psalm 98, found in his famous collection, The Psalms of David, Imitated in the Language of the New Testament.
+Isaac Watts penned this Advent hymn, “Joy to the World,” in 1719.
+The lyrics are a paraphrase of Psalm 98, found in his famous collection, The Psalms of David, Imitated in the Language of the New Testament.
 Psalm 98:4-9 talks about the Messiah’s coming, His kingdom, and the earth making a joyous noise to the Lord.

-Just as this Psalm points to the expected King of the New Testament, this song reminds us of Christ and the joy he brought into our dark world.
+This song exalts the expected Messiah that Psalm 98 speaks of, and reminds us of the joy he brought into our dark world.

 8. What Child is This